Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 Key Sections of the Ohio Purchase Agreement (2026 Update)

-Purchase Price & Earnest Money
+Purchase Price and Earnest Money

 Financing Contingency (VA, FHA, Conventional, Cash)